github/automatic-contrib-prs/README.md

 - Edit the `.env` file by adding your Personal Access Token to it and the desired organization, pull request title and body, and actor (github username)
 - Install dependencies `python3 -m pip install -r requirements.txt`
 - Run the code `python3 open-contrib-pr.py`
-- After running locally this will have changed your git config user.name and user.email so those should be reset for this repo
+- After running locally this will have changed your git config user.name and user.email so those should be reset for this repository